MoU Full Form-Memorandum of Understanding

 Memorandum of Understanding (MoU): Definition, Importance, and Legal Implications

-This article explores the definition, significance, key components, differences from contracts, and legal implications of MoUs in various sectors.
+This article explores the definition, components, significance, and legal implications of MoUs across various sectors.

 What is a Memorandum of Understanding (MoU)?